-- they must run in the same VM as the core engine - the load cannot be distributed to other hosts around the network - some web or application servers will not allow the required processes to be spawned - they cannot be taken offline or started up as required without restarting the core engine.
+- they must run in the same VM as the core engine - the load cannot be distributed to other hosts around the network - some web or application servers will not allow the required processes to be automatically launched - they cannot be taken offline or started up as required without restarting the core engine.

-A brief description of the converter pool configuration file is given below.
+There are several elements contained in the converter pool configuration file:

-The converter-pool element can contain one or more group elements.
-It also has two attributes:

-- officeConverterClass specifies the Java class used for a converter. - defaultGroup identifies which of the groups defined in the pool configuration is the default group.
-If no group is specified in the ConversionInstruction when rendering a document, Docmosis invokes a converter from the default group.

-The group element contains one or more instance elements.
-It also has two attributes:

-- name is the name of the group.
-It must be unique in any one configuration file. - description is a plain language phrase that describes the group, its purpose and the nature of the support that it provides for conversion.

-The instance element is an empty element with two attributes:

-- hostname identifies the name of the computer on which the converter is installed.
+- The converter-pool element can contain one or more group elements.
+It also has two attributes: - o officeConverterClass specifies the Java class used for a converter. - o defaultGroup identifies which of the groups defined in the pool configuration is the default group.
+If no group is specified in the ConversionInstruction when rendering a document, Docmosis invokes a converter from the default group. - The group element contains one or more instance elements.
+It also has two attributes: - o name is the name of the group.
+It must be unique in any one configuration file. - o description is a plain language phrase that describes the group, its purpose and the nature of the support that it provides for conversion. - The instance element is an empty element with two attributes: - o hostname identifies the name of the computer on which the converter is installed.
 An IP Address may be specified instead of a host name. - port identifies the particular port on which an instance is listening.
 Your choice of ports is arbitrary and should be selected to be compliant with your existing environment.
-The ports chosen will need to match the ports used when launching the remote converters from a start-up script.
+The ports chosen will need to match the ports used when launching the remote converters from a start-up script. - sslProtocol optionally specifies that encryption should be applied to the connection.
+The protocols available are determined by the Java you are using.
+Typical examples are "SSL", "TLS", "TLSv1". - o sslTrustStore optionally specifies the path to the "trust store" which provides certificates used for encryption. - o sslTrustStorePw optionally specifies a password to use to read the trust store.
+A password is typically not needed to read the certificates from the store.

-2.4 Installing Converters
+3.4 Installing Remote Converters

 This section provides details of the installation for converters.
 If you intend to run converters on the same machine as the Docmosis core engine, you can ignore this section.
-See the note above for disadvantages of using embedded converters.
+Refer to the note above for the disadvantages of using embedded converters.

-To install a converter make sure that the host you are working with satisfies the minimum requirements (see Planning Your Environment on page 9).
+To install a converter, make sure that the host you are working with satisfies the minimum requirements (see section 3.1 Planning your Environment).